matelakat/virtual-hypervisor/README.md

 What is the Password?
 =====================
-The password for the root user is (look at data/answerfile.xml):
+The password for the root user could be found in the generated answerfile.
+It could be set with via commandline options.
+The default password is:

     somepass